swent-epfl/mvp-prd/template/11-monetization.md

 Remaining Budget: $200 (2% of total budget for unexpected expenses)*

-*Revenue Streams*

-*We will take a small commission for each reservation done bu a user, suppose the average reservation is 50$, we take 10%, so 5$ per reservation, We will then need 2000 reservations to make our project lucrrative*
+We will take a small commission for each reservation done by a user, suppose the average reservation is 50$, we take 10%, so 5$ per reservation, We will then need 2000 reservations to make our project lucrrative